 B. Non-Consensual Sexual Conduct

-Any sexual activity without mutual consent is prohibited.
-Violations of this policy shall include but not be limited to the following:
+Any sexual activity without mutual consent, including sexual assault, is prohibited.
+Violations of this Policy include but are not limited to the following:

 Category 1 Non-Consensual Sexual Conduct